Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 hermes => An extremely fast full-text search algorithm (developed by me, and it uses native go modules)
 ```
 ```
-fiber => Used for easy api routing
+fiber => Used for fast and easy api routing
 ```
 ```
 fasthttp => Used for fast http requests